t-snyder/deploy-01-basic-ingress/README.md

   1. Open the fruit-deploy/scripts/deployKube.sh file within a text editor.
   2. Open a terminal to process the commands.
   3. Modify the $PROTODIR env variable in the terminal to point to your source directory.
-  4. Run the commands within the fruit-deploy/scripts/deployKube.sh separately.
+  4. Run the commands within the fruit-deploy/scripts/deployKube.sh separately.<br>
-  **Note -**
+     **Note -**<br>
       *The commands within the deployKube.sh are meant to be copy pasted into a terminal and not run as a bash script.*

 ## Testing
 At the end of the deployKube.sh file there is a section for curl commands to invoke various deployed capabilities.
 A brief summary of the capabilites are: